leejunhoo-ship-da/pub/SG/privacy_policy.md

 - Records on consumer complaints or dispute resolution: 3 years
 - Records on payment and supply of goods: 5 year
 - Records on contract or subscription withdrawal: 5 years
-- Records on display/advertisement: 6 months

 <br>

-**Introduction and guidance of various information and events related to customer service use (Required information : Name, Phone number, Mobile phone number, e-mail address, Address, Inquiry) → 1 year from the collection of the personal information**

 **Automatically collected in the process of using the service (Collected information: unique device identifiers, access record, service usage record, fraudulent record, IP address, operating system information, screen size, locational information) → the Company may store the personal information during the period which the personal information is needed for the Company to provide the services.**

-If a member has no service use record for 1 year or if the service has not been started within 1 year from the date of membership application, the member will be notified in advance and the information will be destroyed.

 In case any applicable laws and regulations require any specific retention period for a personal information, the Company will store the personal information during the specific retention period required by the applicable laws and regulations.